chensam93/sql-interview-prep/README.md

 # SQL Interview Prep

 A live, queryable SQL practice environment for senior analytics engineering interviews (personal project).
 I wanted to practice my SQL for analytic engineer technical interviews but I didn't want to rely on Leetcode or similar websites.
 I just wanted to use Cursor and adjust the questions/parameters myself.
+It's easy to curate questions oneself via an LLM but I wanted data to actually query, not simply respond with SQL that I can't manually verify.

 ## Practice-Only Disclaimer
 This repo is my SQL interview practice scaffolding.
 It is not intended as a public package, production system, or reference implementation for others to consume.